SketchResponse/sketchresponse/docs/getting_started.md

 ## Prerequisites

-To work with the SketchResponse codebase, there are two major technology prerequisites that you will need installed on your machine.
+To work with the SketchResponse codebase, there are a few technology prerequisites that you will need installed on your machine.

+* In order to clone the repository you will need to install [Git](https://git-scm.com/downloads) on your computer.
+You may also want to create a [Github](http://github.com) account, though you should not need one to simply clone the SketchResponse repository.
+You will need a Github account if you want to contribute changes back to the project.

-* The Sketch Tool front-end is built using [Node.js](http://nodejs.org) and npm (which is now packaged with Node).
+* The Sketch Tool front-end is built using [Node.js](https://nodejs.org/en/download/) and npm (which is now packaged with Node).
 You will need to have both of these installed on your computer.

 * The Grader Library back-end is built using [Python](https://www.python.org/) and relies on a couple python packages that you will need to install.
 We recommend you use the [pip](https://pypi.python.org/pypi/pip) python package installer.
 If you are using an up-to-date python installation you probably already have it [installed](https://pip.pypa.io/en/stable/installing/).
 If you already have another python package manager, we only use commonly available packages so it should not be a problem.